Primuez/portfolio/README.md

 ## Overview
 This is the public repository for my personal portfolio website.
 I am an AI Developer and SaaS Entrepreneur specializing in autonomous AI agents, workflow automations (n8n), and robust AI SaaS platforms.

-This repository serves as a live demonstration of my frontend architecture and design capabilities, showcasing the intersection of clean code and high-end web aesthetics.
+This repository serves as a live demonstration of my frontend architecture and design capabilities, showcasing the intersection of clean code, Next.js performance, and high-end web aesthetics.

 ## Design & Animations
 The UI/UX is built to stand out, featuring advanced, custom-built web animations: